-Plasencia, who has been named one of PODER magazine’s 100 most influential Hispanics in the U.S., currently serves as chairman of the board of the National Council of La Raza (NCLR), the nation’s largest Hispanic civil rights and advocacy organization.
-He is the first Cuban-American, first Floridian and youngest person to be elected to the post.
+Jorge, who has been named one of PODER magazine’s 100 most influential Hispanics in the U.S., served as chairman of the board of the National Council of La Raza (NCLR), the nation’s largest Hispanic civil rights and advocacy organization.
+He is the first Cuban-American, first Floridian and youngest person to hold the post.

-Plasencia’s numerous accolades include Ernst & Young’s Entrepreneur Of The Year®, PRWeek’s 2012 40 Under 40, CEO of the Year by the Greater Miami Chamber of Commerce, and Ultimate CEO by the South Florida Business Journal.
+Jorge’s numerous accolades include Ernst & Young’s Entrepreneur Of The Year® Award, PRWeek’s 2012 40 Under 40, CEO of the Year by the Greater Miami Chamber of Commerce, and Ultimate CEO by the South Florida Business Journal.